Net Protections: Fostering Autonomy in Financial IT Services

 Organizational Culture

-The autonomy at the company is further enhanced by recruiting people who are self-motivated, passionate about self-development, willing to take responsibility, collaborative and integrity driven.
+The autonomy at the company is further enhanced by recruiting people who are self-motivated, passionate about self-development, willing to take responsibility, collaborative, and integrity-driven.

-One of the most authentic practices at Net Protections are the Working Groups.
-Since 2012, Net Protections has utilized "Working Groups," where members dedicate 20% of their working hours to projects of their choosing.
+One of the most authentic practices at Net Protections is the Working Groups.
+Since 2012, Net Protections has allowed employees to dedicate 20% of their working hours to projects of their choice.
 This program fosters autonomy and innovation by allowing members to explore interests beyond their primary roles, covering areas such as recruiting, employee training, and new business planning.

 Net Protections has also been very intentional when it comes to its compensation mechanism.
 The new system emphasizes a culture of mutual support and individual development, shifting from a previous focus on fair distribution.
 Basic salary is determined through competency feedback from a 360-degree evaluation, while bonuses reward output.
 Salary can increase automatically every six months within fixed ranges or by raising the employee's grade, decided by a company-wide evaluation committee using monthly 1-on-1 reports and feedback from higher grades.
 This system supports skill development, especially for young employees, allowing for steady growth through automatic increases and significant rewards through grade increases.
 Full transparency regarding salary ranges for each grade is maintained.